When the average person thinks of Venison, they think of men wearing camouflage hunting in the woods.

 However, this cost is not due to huge profit margins but instead caused by the incredibly high-quality ingredients found in their recipes.

 You can learn more about what makes Ziwi Peak special and its full product range in our Ziwi Peak Brand Review.

-This is as many cats struggle to take on sufficient water and often become dehydrated or experience other hydration-related health issues.
+This is because many cats struggle to take on sufficient water and often become dehydrated or experience other hydration-related health issues.

-Freeze-dried food is what Ziwi Peak is best known for and offers an extremely pure and simplistic diet.
+Freeze-dried food is what Ziwi Peak is best known for, and it offers an extremely pure and simplistic diet.
 While the cost and weight of these recipes may seem extreme, they can be re-mixed with water to make them more reasonable.

 Similar to the wet cat food recipe, this freeze-dried food contains a huge portion of venison meat which is a mix of traditional meat cuts and organ meats.